 Foreign source income.
-If you are a U.S. citizen with income from sources outside the United States (foreign income), you must report all such income on your tax return unless it is exempt by U.S. law.
+If you are a U.S. citizen with income from sources outside the United States (foreign income), you must report all such income on your tax return unless it is exempt by law or a tax treaty.
 This is true whether you live inside or outside the United States and whether or not you receive a Form W-2 or Form 1099 from the foreign payer.
 This applies to earned income (such as wages and tips) as well as unearned income (such as interest, dividends, capital gains, pensions, rents, and royalties).
-If you live outside the United States, you may be able to exclude part or all of your foreign source earned income.
-For details, see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+If you live outside the United States, you may be able to exclude part or all of your foreign earned income.
+For details, see Pub.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 Foreign financial assets.
-If you had foreign financial assets in 2014, you may have to file Form 8938 with your return.
-Check www.IRS.gov/form8938 for details.
+If you had foreign financial assets in 2015, you may have to file Form 8938 with your return.
+Check Form 8938 and its instructions or www.IRS.gov/form8938 for details.